 - Location: Ohio

-Applying for a New License (Drivers 18+) in OhioCompare Car Insurance Rates in 3 Easy Steps
+Applying for a New License (Drivers 18+) in OhioCompare Car Insurance Rates in 3 Steps

-If you've recently moved to the state, or you just getting ready to take the wheel for the first time ever, you must obtain a driver’s license to legally operate a motor vehicle on Ohio roads.
-The state provides the following types of licenses:
+If you've recently moved to the state, or you just getting ready to take the wheel for the first time ever, you must obtain an Ohio driver’s license to legally operate a motor vehicle on Ohio roads.
+The Bureau of Motor Vehicles (BMV) provides the following types of licenses:

 Visit your nearest driver examination station to take your written and driving tests.